LuminescentMoon/EZControls/README.md

   aRepeatableAction()
 end, true)

 -- Programmatically bind and unbind keys.
-The functions accept both a list of keys -- to bind/unbind as an array or just one key as a string. controls.state('game').binding('pause'):bind('q') controls.state('game').binding('pause'):unbind({'q', 'escape'})
+The methods accept both a list of keys -- to bind/unbind as an array or just one key as a string. controls.state('game').binding('pause'):bind('q') controls.state('game').binding('pause'):unbind({'q', 'escape'})